 If the Evaluate button is grayed out, make sure the profile is assigned to one or more groups.

-Use scope tags
+Use scope tags or applicability rules

 Scope tags are a great way to assign and filter policies to specific groups, such as Human Resources or All US-NC employees.
 Use RBAC and scope tags for distributed IT has more information.